Grid ref: TQ 724 965 (click for o/s map)

 An ancient coppice woodland, with three acres of adjoining open land.
 The many mature standard oak trees are an impressive feature of the wood.
 The coppice trees are mainly hornbeam, with a little ash, midland hawthorn, field maple and wild service.

 Much of the western part of the wood has been coppiced in recent years, and some broadleaved trees have been replanted.
 Coppicing is continuing to enhance wildlife interest.

-The reserve is less than 800m south of Hanningfield Water in the parish of South Hanningfield.
-Access is from Crowsheath Lane, which runs south from the road causeway across Hanningfield Reservoir towards Downham.
+The reserve is less than 800m south of Hanningfield Reservoir.
+Access is from Crowsheath Lane, which runs south from the road causeway across the reservoir towards Downham.

 Buses from Ramsden Heath to Wickford via Downham stop at the southern end of the lane.